 - 2 Tbsp fresh basil thinly sliced

-- assorted crackers: pita chips toasted sliced baguette, or fresh veggies for dipping
+- Assorted crackers: pita chips, bread or vegetables for dipping

-- Preheat the oven to 350°F. Spread the softened cream cheese on the bottom of a 1 1/2 quart shallow baking dish.
+- Preheat the oven to 350°F. Spray 1 1/2 quart shallow baking dish with cooking spray.

 - In a food processor, roughly chop the drained roasted red peppers with the hoagie spread.
 Add more or less hoagie spread until the desired level of heat is reached.

 - Dollop over the pesto, then spread evenly.
-Sprinkle with 1/3 cup of shredded Italian cheese blend.
+Sprinkle with 1/3 cup of shredded cheese.

 - In the food processor, pulse the cannellini beans with 1/3 cup Parmesan-Peppercorn salad dressing.

-- Season with additional salt and black pepper to your taste.
+- Taste and season with salt and black pepper to your taste.
 Spread evenly over the roasted red peppers.

-- Sprinkle the top with 2 tablespoons of shredded Parmesan cheese and the remaining shredded Italian cheese blend.
+- Sprinkle the top with 2 tablespoons of shredded Parmesan cheese and the remaining shredded cheese.

 - Bake for 25 minutes, or just until heated through and cheese is bubbly.